ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

 Bleh.
 Who actually wants to read a book on a website?
 Seriously.
 I bought a kindle for a reason [^1] that's not purely due to eye strain.

 It turns out there _are_ kindle books, three of them, that almost encompass three of the... eight volumes?
 Huh.
-And these are not small books; I believe one of them clocks in at around eleven hundred pages.
+And these are not small books; I believe one of them clocks in at around twelve hundred pages.

-Still, I read the ebooks, and discovered I really wanted more.
-I just had to sacrifice my soul on the alter of inconvenient web text and [groan] manual syncing.
+Still, I read the ebooks, and discovered I wanted more.
+I just had to sacrifice my soul on the alter of inconvenient web text and manual syncing.

+It was not pleasant.

 <!--more-->

+I can't count how many times I lost my place, then spent untold eterneties scrolling first scrolling through innovative chapter names like 5.42 and 5.43, then scrolling through ten to twenty thousand word chapters.
+At least once I accidentally skipped a chapter, which led to great confusion until I'd figured it out.

 I like this series a lot, so let's first get out of the way things I _don't_ like.
 There's not a whole lot to the list, but there is some, and they mostly revolves around the prose itself.
-I should point out the prose itself improves greatly as the series progresses, though most of my complaints never change.
-Also, I read an interview with 'pirateaba' where they [^2] explain how much they dislike editing, which is mostly limited to spell check.
-More on that later.
+I should point out the writing itself improves greatly as the series progresses.

-Word craft this is not.
-Pirateaba isn't interested much in grammar, especially punctuation, and they're certainly not creating beautifully crafted paragraphs.
-I rather suspect that to them, prose is a tool to tell a story and nothing more.
-They're good at that, very good, and for me it smoothes over most issues.
-While I do like reading well crafted prose, at the end of the day the reason I'm reading is for the story.

-The Wandering Inn is a very good story.
-It's just that...
+Actually, let me repeat that, dwell on it a bit: the writing _really_ improves throughout the series.
+Turns out, writing two chapters a day for years will cause one to learn a few things.
+It's rather delightful to see.

+However, that still means you've gotta get through some of the early "janky" writing, and therein comes both the warning and the encouragement.
+Yes, some of it may be annoying or frustrating (or it is if you're me), but it gets better and the story is well worth that price of admission.

 ### Dialog